witoldszgl/digital-sign-python/readme.md

 ## Opis / Description

-Ten projekt pokazuje, jak generować i weryfikować podpis cyfrowy w Pythonie przy użyciu biblioteki PyCryptodome.
+Ten projekt pokazuje, jak generować klucze RSA, wyświetlać je, a następnie podpisywać dowolne pliki w Pythonie przy użyciu biblioteki PyCryptodome.

-This project demonstrates how to generate and verify a digital signature in Python using the PyCryptodome library.
+This project demonstrates how to generate an RSA key pair, display them, and then sign arbitrary files in Python using the PyCryptodome library.

 ---